ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 The message payload can specify a number of parameters that help the sender client acquire a valid access token from AS.
 These parameters include "audience" and "scope".

 When using this profile and running EDHOC per its reverse message flow (see {{reverse}}), RS acts as EDHOC Initiator.
-A compelling reason to do so is the wish to protect the identity of RS against active attackers, consistently with the EDHOC security properties.
+A compelling reason to do so is the wish to protect the identity of RS against active attackers, consistent with the EDHOC security properties.

 However, the identity protection achieved through EDHOC can be defeated if RS exposes information such as audience and scope, when specifying the corresponding parameters in an unprotected AS Request Creation Hints message.